OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaClock3.rst

     .. cpp:function:: OcaStatus GetSupportedRates(OcaMap<OcaONo, OcaList<OcaMediaClockRate>> &Rates)

-        Gets the list of supported media clock rates for the given time source.
+        Gets the list of supported media clock rates for each supported time source.
-        The return value indicates whether the list was successfully retrieved.

         This method has id ``3.7``.